In addition to being a successful businessman and attorney, Dan McCay is a dad who is passionate about creating a better

-Having seen firsthand the critical role of education in reducing poverty, Dan pursued Bachelors and Master’s degrees in Education from Utah State University, as well as a law degree in Oregon.
-Through his study of education, Dan has developed an even greater respect for those who choose to teach.
+Having seen firsthand the critical role of education in reducing poverty, Dan pursued bachelor's and master’s degrees in education from Utah State University, as well as a law degree from Willamette in Oregon.
+Through his study of education, Dan developed an even greater respect for those who choose to teach.
 More importantly, he came to understand the shortfalls of the current system and the limitations of relying on the teacher’s union to support and drive positive change.

 In 2002, Dan’s concerns about his children’s future and the country’s lack of fiscal discipline led him to get involved as a volunteer with FreedomWorks, a national organization committed to less government, lower taxes, and more freedom.
 He has continued that work for nearly a decade.
-In 2004, Dan worked with FreedomWorks (then Citizens for Sound Economy) to overturn an $800,000,000 tax increase by the Oregon Legislature (link).
+In 2004, Dan worked with FreedomWorks (then Citizens for Sound Economy) to overturn an $800 million tax increase by the Oregon Legislature (link).
 In 2010, Dan was appointed as the volunteer State Director for FreedomWorks in Utah.
-Dan resigned when he decided to run for the Utah State House of Representatives.
+Dan resigned to run for the Utah State House of Representatives.

-Dan is employed by real estate investment company Property Reserve Inc., where his responsibilities have included collaborating with local elected officials on major land holdings in Herriman and Riverton.
-He played a key role in the construction of the Mountain View Corridor and improvements at 13400 South.
+Dan is employed by real estate investment company Property Reserve Inc., where he has collaborated with local elected officials on major land holdings in Herriman and Riverton.
+He played a key role in the construction of the Mountain View Corridor and improving 13400 South.
 Through his work with private industry and local government, he has seen firsthand how successful economic development works.
-Small business fuels real economic growth and Dan will pursue policies that reduce burdens on small business and give local governments more control.
+Small business fuels real economic growth, and Dan will pursue policies that reduce burdens on small business and give local governments more control.
 Dan’s leadership in this area will bring growth to the Southwest part of Salt Lake County.

 In the Utah State Senate, Dan plans to champion initiatives that promote economic growth and development, incentivize education innovation, and reduce uncontrolled entitlement expenses, just as he did in the Utah House of Representatives.

 Dan and his wife, Tawnee, live in Riverton and are the parents of six children.